O1ahmad/ansible-role-kafka/README.md

 - **archive**: compatible with both **tar and zip** formats, archived installation binaries can be obtained from local and remote compressed archives either from the official [download/releases](https://kafka.apache.org/downloads) site or those generated from development/custom sources.

 `kafka_home: </path/to/dir>` (**default**: `/opt/kafka`)
-- path on target host where the `kafka` binaries should be extracted to.
+- path on target host where the `kafka` binaries should be extracted to and configuration rendered.

 `archive_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `kafka` binaries.
 This method technically supports installation of any available version of `kafka`.
 Links to official versions can be found [here](https://kafka.apache.org/downloads).